 Learn more: How To Merge Lightroom Catalogs

-Lightroom tip #7: Use Collections and Collection Sets to organize your images
+Lightroom Classic tip #7: Use Collections and Collection Sets to organize your images

-If you are new to Lightroom you will be accustomed to organizing your photos into folders on your hard drive.
-In Lightroom though, things are different.
+If you are new to Lightroom Classic you’ll be accustomed to organizing your photos into folders on your hard drive.
+In Lightroom Classic though, things are different.
 The Library module is the only module that gives you direct access to the folders on your hard drive.
 The others all use Collections.

-Lightroom tip #8: Learn what you can and can’t do in the Develop module
+Lightroom Classic tip #8: Learn what you can and can’t do in the Develop module

-When developing your photos do as much as you can in Lightroom.
-You should only export a photo to Photoshop or a plugin if you need to do something that Lightroom can’t.
+When developing your photos do as much as you can in Lightroom Classic.
+You should only export a photo to Photoshop or a plugin if you need to do something that Lightroom Classic can’t.

 If you’ve ever wondered why these plugins get pushed so aggressively it’s because you don’t actually need them.
-Lightroom has a built in Adjustment Brush preset that will do the job of retouching for you.
-It’s called Soften Skin and is a quick and easy way to retouch a portrait.
+Lightroom Classic has two built in Adjustment Brush presets that do the job of retouching for you.
+They’re called Soften Skin and Soften Skin (Lite) and are a quick and easy way to retouch a portrait.

-It’s a great example of learning what you can achieve within Lightroom, saving yourself time, hard drive space and the expense of purchasing another plugin in the process.
+It’s a great example of learning what you can achieve within Lightroom Classic, saving yourself time, hard drive space and the expense of purchasing another plugin in the process.

-For example, I retouched this portrait entirely in Lightroom.
+For example, I retouched this portrait entirely in Lightroom Classic.

 Learn more: How To Retouch Portraits In Lightroom

-Lightroom tip #10: Consider converting your Raw files to DNG
+Lightroom Classic tip #10: Consider converting your Raw files to DNG

-The main benefit of converting your Raw files to the DNG format is that it helps Lightroom’s Develop module run faster.
-DNG files contain a preview in a form called fast load data that enables Lightroom to render Develop module previews up to eight times faster.
+The main benefit of converting your Raw files to the DNG format is that it helps Lightroom Classic’s Develop module run faster.
+DNG files contain a preview in a form called fast load data that enables Lightroom Classic to render Develop module previews up to eight times faster.

 This saves you time when viewing and developing photos in the Develop module.
 There’s nothing more frustrating than zooming into an image then having to wait several seconds for the preview to render.
 Using DNG helps prevent that.